tripl-ai/arc/docs-src/content/tutorial/index.md

 ./data/uber_tripdata/0/uber-raw-data-apr14.csv
 ```

 At this stage you can run a job.
 The `--driver-memory=12G` option should be set with as much memory as you can give it.
+Also note the `+UseCGroupMemoryLimitForHeap` which is included so that the JVM can detect how much memory is available when running inside a Docker container.

 ```bash
 docker run \